Hillary Clinton 2016 presidential campaign: Endorsements

 Clinton was endorsed by The New York Times, The Washington Post, Los Angeles Times, Houston Chronicle, The Cincinnati Enquirer, The Dallas Morning News, and The Arizona Republic, editorial boards.
 The Houston Chronicle traditionally endorses Republicans later in the election, but chose to endorse Clinton in July.
 The Dallas Morning News had not endorsed a Democrat for president since 1940.
 The Cincinnati Enquirer had not endorsed a Democratic presidential candidate for almost 100 years.
 The Arizona Republic, which began publishing in 1890, had never endorsed a Democratic candidate.

 USA Today, which had never endorsed a presidential candidate, broke the tradition and took sides in the race with an editorial which declared Trump as "erratic", describing his business career as "checkered", calling him a "serial liar" and "unfit for the presidency".
 The newspaper, however, said the "editorial does not represent unqualified support for Hillary Clinton."
 The Atlantic, which had only made two presidential endorsements in its 160-year history, endorsed Clinton.

 A group of 70 Nobel laureates endorsed Clinton in an open letter released in October 2016.
 Among the signatories to the letter were chemist Peter Agre, economist Robert J. Shiller, and physicist Robert Woodrow Wilson.

 Transition planning

-A presidential transition was contingently planned from President Barack Obama to Clinton under the Pre-Election Presidential Transition Act of 2010 and the Edward "Ted" Kaufman and Michael Leavitt Presidential Transitions Improvements Act of 2015.
+A presidential transition was contingently planned from Obama to Clinton in accordance with the Pre-Election Presidential Transition Act of 2010 and the Presidential Transitions Improvements Act of 2015 to occur in the event Clinton was elected president.
+It would have been a "friendly takeover", in which the outgoing president and the incoming president are of the same political party.
+Since Clinton lost the 2016 election to Republican presidential nominee Donald Trump, this transition never went into effect.

+Developments

 In April 2016, representatives of candidates Clinton, Trump, Sanders, John Kasich, and Ted Cruz jointly met with Obama administration officials to discuss the November presidential transition.

 On June 3, 2016, the Agency Transition Directors Council first assembled at the White House to review transition plans of each of the major executive departments; neither the Trump nor Clinton campaigns sent representatives to this initial meeting.
 At about the same time, the White House began transferring the Obama administration's accumulated electronic files to the National Archives and Records Administration's Electronic Record Archive for preservation.